JeffreyBull76/CI_project5/README.md

 ## **Allauth Pages**

 The Base Allauth template is used as a foundation for other urls within the website.
 It provides a consistent structure and layout for the pages while allowing customization of specific content sections.

 ### Features

 - **User Menu**: The menu section provides options for user authentication.
 If the user is authenticated, they can access actions like changing their email or signing out.
 If the user is not authenticated, options for signing in or signing up are available.
-  * Users can login, logout, register and so on from here, it uses Allauths templates but customised to suit the project
+  * Users can login, logout, register and so on from here, it uses Allauths templates but customised to suit the project.

 <br />